 The biggest factor for most of the experts quoted in the article was just how different it was to ingest liquid nicotine when compared to getting nicotine the old fashioned way, through cigarettes.
 The tobacco effects people experience are very different than the effects of liquid nicotine in an e-cigarette “largely because they don’t deliver toxic elements like tars and carbon monoxide through burning.”
 Obviously this (along with the lack of smell, lower costs involved, etc.) is a big reason why so many people see e-cigarettes as a viable alternative to traditional cigarette smoking.

-Jean-François Etter, PhD, a public health professor and tobacco researcher at the University of Geneva in Switzerland, goes on to explain that “E-cigarettes provide nicotine, and they also provide flavor, the gesture, the throat hit that smokers want, and the visible vapor — all of these things together explain why the product is so successful.”
+Jean-François Etter, PhD, a public health professor and tobacco researcher at the University of Geneva in Switzerland, was quoted as saying that “E-cigarettes provide nicotine, and they also provide flavor, the gesture, the throat hit that smokers want, and the visible vapor — all of these things together explain why the product is so successful.”

 Dr. Etter hits on many of the points we’ve been making here at Expert Vaping, especially in this blog we did on the psychological effects of smoking.
 For those reasons and more, we see liquid nicotine and the electronic cigarette as an incredible breakthrough in reducing tobacco effects worldwide, both from first-hand smoke and second-hand smoke.
 To tell you the truth, sometimes most of us here don’t even understand how there could be such a vocal movement against the e-cigarette.